 A great chili seasoning mix will incorporate different flavors to make your dish truly memorable, with a focus on depth and character, not just heat.

-Chili Powder is a blend of ground dried chiles that have been ground into a powder and mixed with other ingredients to form a seasoning blend.
-This is not to be confused with a Mexican chili powder, which is a singular dried chili pepper type that has been ground to a powder.
+Chili Powder is a blend of ground dried chilies that have been ground into a powder and mixed with other ingredients to form a seasoning blend.
+This is not to be confused with a pure chili powder, which is a singular dried chili pepper type that has been ground to a powder.

 An example is "Ancho Powder", made from ground ancho peppers.
 It is one of my favorites to cook with, but when referring to the American version of chili powder, we're talking about the blend.